DhruvGardharia/Alternative-credit-scoring/README.md

 ✔ Modular frontend + backend
 ✔ Authentication routes (e.g., register, login)
-✔ Deployable to platforms like Render, Vercel or Heroku
+✔ Deployable to platforms like Render
 ✔ Ready for extension (APIs, database, UI pages)
 ✔ Easy to copy and customize for your own project
 ✔ Mulitrole support